OlivierLD/raspberry-coffee/ADC-benchmark/README.md

 The final goal for this case study will be to evaluate the orientation of a panel (like a solar panel), using a _linear_ potentiometer like [this one](https://www.adafruit.com/product/562).

-This potentiometer rotates on about 300&deg;.
+This potentiometer's knob rotates on about 300&deg;.

 We will call the center (150&deg;) the zero.
 Thus, reading will go from -150&deg; to +150&deg;.